exercism/unison/docs/WORKFLOW.md

 You can search for terms by name or namespace prefix in the UCM with the `find` command, but `find` also supports _type based_ searching of a codebase.
 To search for a function by type signature, enter `find` followed by a space and colon, e.g. `find : [a] -> [[a]]`.

-You can list the contents of a namespace with the `ls` command, for example `ls base.Map` or `ls .exercism.helloWorld`.
+You can list the contents of a namespace with the `ls` command, for example `ls base.data.List` or `ls .exercism.helloWorld`.
 Many of the commands in the UCM will accept either relative namespace path arguments or fully qualified namespace arguments.
 Fully qualified paths start with a `.` representing the "root" of your codebase.

 Move around the UCM with the `cd` command in the CLI.
 If a namespace doesn't exist, `cd` will _create_ one when you navigate to it.
 To go up a namespace you can use `cd ..`.